-- I. Designated Hitter (DH) Rule (pitcher only).
-A hitter may be designated to bat for the starting pitcher and all subsequent pitchers in any game without otherwise affecting the status of the pitcher(s) in the game. - J. Fake Tag Rule.
+- J. Fake Tag Rule.
 A fake tag is an act by a defensive player without the ball that simulates a tag.
 A fake tag is considered obstruction. - K. Force-Play-Slide Rule.
 The intent of the force-play-slide rule is to ensure the safety of all players.
 This is a safety as well as an interference rule.
 Whether the defense could have completed the double play has no bearing on the applicability of this rule.
-This rule pertains to a forceplay situation at any base, regardless of the number of outs. - On any force play, the runner must slide on the ground and in a direct line between the two bases.
+This rule pertains to a force-play situation at any base, regardless of the number of outs. - On any force play, the runner must slide on the ground and in a direct line between the two bases.
 It is permissible for the slider's momentum to carry him through the base in the baseline extended.